onmyshelf/docs/docs/developer-guide/api.md

 Contributors are welcome to help us make OnMyShelf API server a more secured and (why not) make a complete refactoring.

-## API reference
+## API documentation
-To understand API, please read the [API reference](../api-reference) documentation.
+To understand API, you can use the OpenAPI definition in `inc/openapi.json`.

 ## How it works
 ### Front calls